gpd8043/gpd8043.github.io/README.md

 ## Desktop Environment

-I chose to install Plasma as my DE, the command to install the entire Plasma set of extensions was listed below, `pacman -S gnome`
+I chose to install GNOME as my DE, the command to install the entire GNOME set of extensions and needed files was listed below, `pacman -S gnome`
 `pacman -S gnome-tweaks` was also recomended